-In the absence of scalar predictors, the model reduces to a distribution on distribution regression model \citep{ghodrati2022distribution}, where the monotone function representing the optimal transport map is estimated by a non-parametric functional regression model under shape constraints.
-We use Bernstein polynomial (BP) basis functions to model the distributional effects $\beta_j(p)$s and the monotone map $h(\cdot)$, which are known to enjoy attractive and optimal shape-preserving properties \citep{lorentz2013bernstein,carnicer1993shape}.
+Bernstein polynomial (BP) basis functions are used to model the distributional effects $\beta_j(p)$s and the monotone map $h(\cdot)$, which are known to enjoy attractive and optimal shape-preserving properties \citep{lorentz2013bernstein,carnicer1993shape}.
 Additionally, BP is instrumental in constructing and enforcing a jointly monotone regression structure without over-restricting individual functional regression coefficients to be monotone.
-Finally, inferential tools are developed including joint asymptotic confidence bands for distributional functional effects and p-values for testing the distributional effects of predictors.

 The rest of this article is organized as follows.
 We present our distributional modeling framework and illustrate the proposed estimation method in Section 2.
 In Section 3, we perform numerical simulations to evaluate the performance of the proposed method and provide comparisons with existing methods for distributional regression.
 In Section 4, we demonstrate application of the proposed method in modelling continuously monitored heart rate reserve in BLSA study.
 Section 5 concludes with a brief discussion of our proposed method and some possible extensions of this work.